jujugoboom/Bitduino/README.md

 2) Open the file Random_Address.ino inside of the Random_Address folder in the download
 3) Make note of where the Arduino IDE says your Arduino is connected (bottom right-hand corner)
 4) Upload the sketch to your Arduino
-5) Do the same with the sketch Read_EEPROM
 6) In terminal run "cd ~/[PATH_TO_DOWNLOAD]" and then  "python generate.py"
 7) When it asks what port arduino is connected to, type in the info from step 3
-8) Choose whether you want your private key or public key
+8) Choose whether you want to generate a new address (CANNOT BE UNDONE) or read out an existing address
-8) Let it work its magic
+8) If you chose to generate a new one, wait for it to generate, then you can readout either the Public Address or the Private key in WIF
 9) It will show in the command line whichever one you chose and also make a QR code of it in the folder you are running it from

 Security